Exploring International Adoption?

 Barker provides adoption home study and placement services in Maryland, Washington, DC, and Virginia for children seven years and younger.
 If you are a US citizen and reside anywhere in the United States, we can assist you with the adoption of a child through one of our international programs while you work with another agency, licensed in your state to complete your home study.
 If you live in Maryland, Washington, DC, or Virginia and wish to adopt a child from a country other than China, Colombia, India or South Korea, Barker can complete your home study and post-placement supervision.

 Prospective adoptive parents considering an international adoption are encouraged to attend one of Barker’s general adoption information meetings to get to know our staff and the services we provide.
 Click to view Barker's Event Calendar to register for an upcoming session.
 If you do not live near or are unable to travel to the Washington, D.C., metropolitan area for the information meeting, you are always welcome to call Barker to discuss international adoption services.

-If after attending a Barker information meeting or speaking with a Barker international program staff member, you decide that Barker is a good fit for your adoption plans, the next step is to submit an application.
-Our clinical team meets weekly to review applications received.
-The clinical specialist contacts you within a few days to explore additional questions or to arrange for an initial meeting.
+If after attending a Barker information meeting or speaking with a Barker staff member, you decide that Barker is a good fit for your international adoption plans, the next step is to submit an application.

 Though there are many children who are waiting for families, the wait time to adopt a child can be lengthy and varies by country.
 Please see the detailed information about individual country programs to get a sense of how long the average wait might be when you begin the adoption process.